-In-office systems: most of the in-office systems use 15 to 35 percent of hydrogen peroxide gels as the bleaching agents, sometimes joined with high intensity LED light to expedite the chemical reaction.
+Most of the in-office systems use 15 to 35 percent of hydrogen peroxide gels as the bleaching agents, sometimes joined with high intensity LED light to expedite the chemical reaction.
 First, the technique involves the protection of gums by putting the barrier and then placing a bleaching agent on several teeth for several minutes, rinses it off, and reapplies it several times.
 With just 40-minute professional treatment, four to six lighter shades can be achieved.

-At-home systems: This system mainly uses 10 to 20 percent carbamide peroxide gels as bleaching that also contains glycerine, sodium hydroxide, water, and flavoring agents.
+This system mainly uses 10 to 20 percent carbamide peroxide gels as bleaching that also contains glycerine, sodium hydroxide, water, and flavoring agents.
 To begin with the treatment, the dentist will take impressions of your mouth, and administer the bleaching gel patient has to put a thin ribbon of gel into the tray and has to wear it for two hours or during the day or while sleeping.
 Most of these systems take one to two weeks to show results.

-Combination: In difficult cases, a combination of in-office and home systems can be used that can achieve up to 12 to 15 shades lighter whitening.
+In difficult cases, a combination of in-office and home systems can be used that can achieve up to 12 to 15 shades lighter whitening.